MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/08-enable-ssl.md

 The NGINX ingress controller supports TLS termination.
 There are several ways to retrieve and configure certificates for HTTPS.
 This unit demonstrates using [cert-manager](https://github.com/jetstack/cert-manager), which provides automatic [Let's Encrypt](https://letsencrypt.org/) certificate generation, and management functionality.

-In this exercise, we're going to deploy cert-manager, configure it to automatically issue Let's Encrypt certificates and configure the ingress created before to serve encrypted SSL/TLS traffic through the generated certificates.
+In this exercise, you're going to deploy cert-manager, configure it to automatically issue Let's Encrypt certificates and configure the ingress created before to serve encrypted SSL/TLS traffic through the generated certificates.

 ![Deployed resources on the Azure Kubernetes Service cluster](../media/08-arch-5.svg)